 Bloom Time: Late spring to early fall

-Abutilon 'Kentish Belle' is a compact, semi-evergreen shrub with arching shoots and three-lobed, triangular-ovate leaves up to 1.6 inches (4 cm) long.
-The Flowers are bell-shaped with orange-yellow petals and dark red calyx and up to 2 inches (5 cm) long.
+Abutilon 'Kentish Belle' is a compact semi-evergreen shrub with arching shoots and three-lobed, triangular-ovate, up to 1.6 inches (4 cm) long leaves.
+Flowers are bell-shaped, up to 2 inches (5 cm) long, with orange-yellow petals and dark red calyx.

 USDA hardiness zone 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).

 Abutilon is not an especially difficult plant to grow.
 However, during warmer, dry winters, they are sometimes affected by spider mites, known for leggy growth.
 To encourage bushy growth, prune the plant by 25 percent to 40 percent in the late winter, right when new growth is about to start.
 Also, throughout the summer, occasionally pinch off new growth to encourage healthy growth.
 When pruning, make sure to stagger your cuts and remove some large branches to open the plant's canopy.
 As a final note, these plants dislike acidic soil, so adding additional lime to your potting mix is unnecessary.
 Instead, stick with the basic peat-based potting soil and make sure to refresh it as the mixture decomposes and becomes more acidic over time.

 Abutilon is a relatively fast-growing plant, especially when they're young.
 Consequently, younger plants might need to be repotted twice a year, once at the beginning of the growing season and once in the middle.
 Older plants, however, benefit from being slightly pot-bound, so they should be repotted either every other year or yearly into only slightly larger pots.
 Pot-bound plants tend to grow more vigorously and bloom better.

 See more at How to Grow and Care for Abutilon.

 This plant is a hybrid of unknown parentage.